 Having experience in other vehicle defect cases and intensely studying defective airbags, Kevin Dean is frequently a resource for media reporting on the issue, including CBS Evening News.
 Watch Kevin’s interview with CBS Evening News about the Takata recalls:

-Largest Auto Recall in U.S. History
+Largest auto recall in U.S. history

-On May 19, 2015, NHTSA Administrator Mark Rosekind and U.S. DOT Secretary Anthony Foxx announced that Takata Corp. had declared an estimated 33.8 million vehicles manufactured by 11 different automakers.
-NHTSA researchers stated at the time that this is not only the largest U.S. auto recall in history, but possibly the largest in all of U.S. consumer product recalls.
-DOT Secretary Anthony Foxx said this was "the most complex consumer safety recall in U.S. history.
+On May 19, 2015, the U.S. Department of Transportation (DOT) and its National Highway Traffic Safety Administration (NHTSA) announced that Takata Corp., had acknowledged a defect in Takata airbags installed in nearly 34 million vehicles manufactured by 11 different automakers.
+NHTSA researchers stated at the time it was not only the largest U.S. auto recall in history, but possibly the largest in all of U.S. consumer product recalls.
+DOT Secretary Anthony Foxx said this was "the most complex consumer safety recall in U.S. history.”
 Read More.